 They Celebrate Individual and Team Wins.

-Team members that feel appreciated will always do more than what is expected.
+Team members who feel appreciated are more likely to go above and beyond to support the organization than those who feel ignored or disrespected.
 Companies that have great corporate cultures celebrate teams and individuals who create wins for them.

-After all, your employees help make your dream a reality, and that should be something worth celebrating.
+After all, your employees are helping you make your dream a reality—and that should be something worth celebrating.

 They Have Leaders Who Are Present and Accessible.